w3club/MonadTestnet_2025/README.md

 │   │   ├── claim.js                  # Script to claim tokens from the Morkie faucet; verifies NFT ownership and claims via API
 │   │   └── scripts/
 │   │       └── apis.js               # Script containing API calls for the Morkie faucet
-│   └── owlto_faucet                 # To be Implemented – Owlto faucet script
+│   ├── owlto_faucet                  # To be Implemented – Owlto faucet script
+│   └── faucet.trade/
+│       ├── add_data.js               # Interactive script to add credentials to credentials.json for the trade faucet module
+│       ├── captcha.js                # Script to handle captcha challenges for faucet trades using bestcaptchasolver │       ├── credentials.json          # JSON file storing credentials for the trade faucet (e.g., API keys, secrets) │       ├── index.js                  # Main script for the trade faucet module; handles trade-related faucet operations with a menu for New Wallets, Existing Wallets, Add Credentials, and Exit
+│       └── scripts/
+│           └── apis.js               # To be Implemented – Script containing API calls for the trade faucet
-├── index.js                         # Main entry point with interactive menu and child process execution ├── package.json                     # Dependency configuration and npm scripts for the project ├── proxies.txt                      # List of proxies (each line in the format: socks5://login:pass@ip:port) └── utils/
+├── index.js                          # Main entry point with interactive menu and child process execution ├── package.json                      # Dependency configuration and npm scripts for the project ├── proxies.txt                       # List of proxies (each line in the format: socks5://login:pass@ip:port) ├── .gitignore                        # Git ignore file (specifies files and directories to ignore in version control) └── .vscode/
-    ├── chain.js                   # Network configuration (RPC_URL, CHAIN_ID, SYMBOL, explorers, etc.)
-    ├── wallet_aggregator.js       # Interactive script to add wallets and save them in wallets.json
-    ├── wallet_generator.js        # To be Implemented – Wallet generation script (to be implemented or improved) └── wallets.json               # JSON file storing wallet information (id, address, privateKey)
+    └── launch.json                   # VSCode launch configuration for debugging the project

 ## Instructions